Life As a Baggage Porter or Bellhop

 - Maintain clean lobbies or entrance areas for travelers or guests.

-These are the skills Baggage Porters and Bellhops say are the most useful in their careers:
+When polled, Baggage Porters and Bellhops say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.